Minimal Representations of Order Types by Geometric Graphs

 \section{Properties of exit graphs}

 We present some further results on supporting graphs and exit graphs.

-\begin{theorem} Any geometric graph supporting a point set $S$, with $|S| \ge 9$, contains a crossing. \end{theorem} \begin{proof} Let $G$ be a geometric graph with vertex set $S$ without crossings.
+\begin{theorem} Any geometric graph supporting a point set $S \subset \RR^2$, with $|S| \ge 9$, contains a crossing. \end{theorem} \begin{proof} Let $G$ be a geometric graph with vertex set $S$ without crossings.
 There is a point set $S'$ with a different order type that also admits~$G$: Dujmovi{\'{c}}~\cite{untangling} showed that every plane graph admits a plane straight-line embedding with at least $\sqrt{n/2}$ points on a line; as we have a point set with a collinear triple that admits~$G$, there are at least two point sets in general position with a different order type that admit~$G$.
 Moreover, one can continuously morph $S$ to $S'$ while keeping the corresponding geometric graph planar and isomorphic to~$G$ (see, for example,~\cite{morph}).
 Therefore, $G$ does not support~$S$. \end{proof}

 \begin{proposition} Let $S$ be a point set in general position in $\RR^2$ and let $G$ be its exit graph.
-Every vertex in the unbounded face of $G$ is extremal, that is, it lies on the boundary of the convex hull of $S$. \end{proposition} Note that, as shown in \fig{fig:not_nec} left, an analogous statement does not hold for general supporting graphs.
-The proof is deferred to Appendix~\ref{ap:proof_ext}.
+Every vertex in the unbounded face of $G$ is extremal, that is, it lies on the boundary of the convex hull of $S$. \end{proposition} Note that, as shown in \fig{fig:not_nec} (left), an analogous statement does not hold for general supporting graphs.